neobrain/steam-runtime-tools/CONTRIBUTING.md

 this:

 ```
+# on build-vm, once
+toolbox create -i registry.gitlab.steamos.cloud/steamrt/scout/sdk:beta scout

+# on build-vm, once per boot
+toolbox enter scout

+# on a machine that can ssh into build-vm
 LC_ALL=C.UTF-8 \
 deb-build-snapshot \
 --upstream \
 --source \
 --download ~/tmp/build-area \
---deb-schroot steamrt_scout_amd64 \
+--deb-toolbx scout
 --install-all \
 build-vm
 ```

+where `build-vm` is a virtual machine with steam-runtime-tools' dependencies,
+Podman,
+and Toolbx,
-where `build-vm` is a virtual machine with steam-runtime-tools' dependencies and a `steamrt_scout_amd64` chroot, that can be accessed via `ssh build-vm`.
-If the dependencies and chroot are available on your development system, use `localhost`, which will make `deb-build-snapshot` do the build locally instead of using ssh.
+that can be accessed
+via `ssh build-vm`.
+If the dependencies and container are available on your development system, use `localhost`, which will make `deb-build-snapshot` do the build locally instead of using ssh.